 Before the match both roosters are “warmed up” with a 3rd one.

-A handler sticks it in the faces of the other 2 birds, holding it just inches away to rile them up.
-The spectators start shouting and gesturing to place bets with each other on which animal will be the ultimate victor.
+The handler sticks it in the face of the other bird, just inches away to rile them up.
+Spectators start shouting and gesturing to place bets with each other on which animal will be the ultimate victor.

-A bell rings and the two feathered fighters are set loose on each other.
-Then the real action begins.
+A bell rings and the two feathered fighters are set loose upon each other.
+Now the real action begins…

-The birds began attacking by jumping at each other using their feet and beaks as weapons.
-Bird handlers yell instructions at their prize fighters and clap when they want them to attack.
+The birds begin attacking by jumping, using their feet and beaks as weapons.
+Handlers yell instructions at their prize fighters and clap when they want them to attack.

-Bloody feathers start to float around as the combatants wildly attack in a blur of motion.
+Bloody feathers float around as the combatants attack in a blur of motion.